awemorris/suika3/README.md

 ## Key Features

-* **High Performance**: Powered by the Suika JIT VM, it delivers unparalleled execution speed.
+* **High Performance**: Powered by the Suika JIT VM, it delivers ~10x execution speed compared to interpreter.

-* **Lightweight**: Engineered to run smoothly even on low-spec hardware and in developing regions.
+* **Lightweight**: Engineered to run smoothly at 60 fps even on low-spec hardware such as Raspberry Pi in developing regions.

 * **Universal Platform**: Designed with a "port anywhere" strategy, ensuring compatibility with almost every modern platform.

 * **Extensible**: NovelML can be seamlessly expanded by developers using SuikaScript.

 * **Reliable**: Built on the proven codebase of Suika2 and integrated with the modern Playfield Engine.

 * **Jot-and-Run**: A powerful markup language designed to bring your stories to life in an instant.

 ---

 ## Getting Started

-Sorry we are currently preparing the `Getting Started` document.

 A quick path to try Suika3 locally.